 Experience shows that the longer you have to gather supporting data for your entry the better, especially if those supplying you with data are not to be put under undue pressure to supply statistics and other information for case studies.

-We advise you to read through the award winning case studies on this site.
-We have selected some examples of particularly well written case studies below for you to reference when writing your submission, as a guide to style and how much detail should be given.
-Remember to stick to the word counts and page limits set out in the current entry pack.
+Additionally, you may find it helpful to read through the award winning case studies on this site.
+We have selected some examples of particularly well written case studies below as a guide to style and how much detail should be given.
+Remember to keep to the page limits set out in the current entry pack.